PointConv: Deep Convolutional Networks on 3D Point Clouds: Ablation Experiments and Visualizations

 \subsection{The Structure of MLP}

 In this section, we design experiments to evaluate the choice of MLP parameters in PointConv.
 For fast evaluation, we generate a subset from the ScanNet dataset as a classification task.
 Each example in the subset is randomly sampled from the original scene scans with 1,024 points.
 There are 20 different scene types for the ScanNet dataset.
+The reason why we use a subset of ScanNet dataset is we want to avoid fitting the wrong parameters on a dataset that is too simple such as ModelNet40.
+The selected dataset is a realistic 3D point cloud with RGB information.
+Since the problem is complex enough, we could imagine parameters that are good enough for other datasets with similar complexity.

 We empirically sweep over different choices of $C_{mid}$ and different number of layers of the MLP in PointConv.
-Each experiment was ran for 3 random trials.
-The results can be find in supplementary.
+Each experiment was conducted for 3 random trials.
+The results is shown in Figure \ref{fig:cmid_mlp}.
 From the results, we find that larger $C_{mid}$ does not necessarily give better classification results.
 And the different number of layers in MLP does not give much difference in classification results.
 Since $C_{mid}$ is linearly correlated with the memory consumption of each PointConv layer, this results shows that we can choose a reasonably small $C_{mid}$ for greater memory efficiency.